Hapag-Lloyd/terraform-aws-bastion-host-ssm/.github/pull_request_template.md

 # Verification

-Please mention the examples you have verified.
+Please describe the test cases you used to verify your code.
 Did you check the change in your environment?

 # Checklist